 Managed Providers

 Managed providers are cloud-hosted LLM services that netclaw connects to over HTTPS.
-Each requires an API key or OAuth token — OpenRouter, Anthropic, and OpenAI are supported.
+Each authenticates with an API key or OAuth: OpenRouter, Anthropic, OpenAI, GitHub Copilot, and Venice.ai.

 Provider config lives in two files.
 Non-secret fields (type, endpoint, auth method) go in ~/.netclaw/config/netclaw.json.
 Credentials go in ~/.netclaw/config/secrets.json, which is encrypted at rest — write plaintext values and netclaw encrypts them on first read.
 Environment variables override both.